phalcon/forum/README.md

 To run this application on your machine, you need at least:

-* >= PHP 5.3.3
+* PHP >= 5.3.9
 * Apache Web Server with mod rewrite enabled or Nginx Web Server
-* Latest Phalcon Framework extension installed/enabled
+* Latest Phalcon Framework extension installed and enabled

 Then you'll need to create the database and initialize schema: